Daddy Yankee gives Argentina more gasoline

 Losing my religion

 The Argentine economy was facing a Catch-22.
-But if the $30 billion from Daddy Yankee materializes, then a way out materialized.
-We both hope that they authorites decide to let the peso sink more than they seem to want, but that’s a second order if the money comes through.
+But if the $30 billion from Daddy Yankee materializes, then a way out becomes very clear.
+Milei will have to let the peso sink more than he seems to want.
+But if he does that, with cash in hand, then maybe the administration can take a breather and wait for the crisis to go away on its own.

 The balance of payments situation already looks to be easing.
 Exports spiked in June and July, more than doubling to $10.2 billion.
 Argentines have contined to take those cheap foreign vacations, and we would not want to work in an Argentine factory right now, but if this keeps up then the dollar shortages just might eventually solve themselves.
 (Although keep things in perspective: those red columns on the bottom represent largely net interest payments, and those aren’t going away.)